mocobeta/embcli/packages/embcli-jina/README.md

     Model Options:
     * task (str) - Downstream task for which the embeddings are used.
 Supported tasks: 'retrieval.query', 'retrieval.passage'.
     * dimensions (int) - The number of dimensions the resulting output embeddings should have.
+    * embedding_type (str) - The type of embeddings to return.
+Options include 'float', 'binary', 'ubinary'.
+Default is 'float'.

 # get an embedding for an input text by jina-embeddings-v3 model.
 emb embed -m jina-v3 "Embeddings are essential for semantic search and RAG apps."

 # get an embedding for an input text by jina-embeddings-v3 model model with dimensions=512.
 emb embed -m jina-v3 "Embeddings are essential for semantic search and RAG apps." -o dimensions 512

+# get an embedding for an input text by jina-embeddings-v3 model model with embedding_type=binary.
+emb embed -m jina-v3 "Embeddings are essential for semantic search and RAG apps." -o embedding_type binary

 # get an embedding for an image input by jina-clip-v2 model.
 # assume you have an image file named `gingercat.jpg` in the current directory.